 We distribute our products internationally primarily through a network marketing system, which is a form of person-to-person direct selling.
 Under this system, members primarily refer our products to prospective consumers or they may buy at wholesale or discounted prices for personal consumption or for resale to consumers.
 The concept of network marketing is based on the strength of personal recommendations that frequently come from friends, neighbors, relatives, and close acquaintances.
 We believe that network marketing is an effective way to distribute our products because it allows person-to-person product education and testimonials as well as higher levels of customer service, all of which are not as readily available through other distribution channels.
-It should be noted, however, that the restrictive measures imposed in response to the COVID-19 pandemic have tempered some of the benefits associated with network marketing.
 In this document, we generically use the term "member" to refer to members who purchase for their own consumption or for resale, or both, as well as to members who only sign up to consume our products.